 Approximately 90% of all English silver vinaigrettes were produced in Birmingham.
 The sterling interiors were gilded to prevent discoloration from the acetic acid, which did not affect gold.
 Though most vinaigrettes were alike in construction, the silversmiths used all their decorative skill to set one apart from the other.
 When one considers the minute dimensions of the vinaigrette, those skills are impressive indeed.

 There were simple, elegant, undecorated exteriors.
 Others had chased, engraved, engine-turned, or applied cast decoration.
-Figure 3 shows a variety of lid decorations, including one undecorated lid.
-A great many of them were monogrammed (all three of the decorated lids in Figure 3 are monogrammed), sometimes with the initials of both the giver and recipient in a presentation inscription.
+A great many of them were monogrammed (see Figure 4), sometimes with the initials of both the giver and recipient in a presentation inscription (see Figure 5).
 The lids were sometimes decorated to commemorate important events, eg the death of Lord Nelson in 1805.
 By the 1830s it had become fashionable to depict specific houses or churches or other famous structures on the lid through engraving or press-embossing.

 The grills display as much diversity of decoration as the exteriors.
-The earliest vinaigrettes often have only a simple punched grill (see Figure 5).
-During the Regency the grills became more elaborate (see Figure 6) with intricate scrollwork, flowers, foliage, or other complex decorative designs.
+Some have only a simple punched grill (see Figure 6).
+Others were more elaborate (see Figure 7) with intricate scrollwork, flowers, foliage, or other complex decorative designs.
 Another popular type of grill was the filigree or wirework design.
-(See Figure 7.)
+(See Figure 1.)

-Though my own vinaigrette collection is exclusively silver (I appreciate the ease of dating via the required hallmarks), other materials were also used, including gold, and some were even decorated with jewels.
+Though my own vinaigrette collection is exclusively silver (I appreciate the ease of dating thanks to the required hallmarks), other materials were also used, including gold, and some were even decorated with jewels.
 After 1820, the lid might be made of polished agate, carnelian, onyx, or other stone.

 Vinaigrettes reached their peak of popularity during the Regency, and often became incorporated into other objects, like scent bottles, snuff boxes, and jewelry.
-I have a ring and a quizzing glass that include vinaigrettes.
+I have a ring that includes a tiny vinaigrette, and a scent bottle with a vinaigrette.

 By the 1840s, vinaigrettes had declined in popularity, being associated with matrons and dowagers.
 They continued to be incorporated into Victorian double-ended scent bottles, but by mid-century, the charming little silver boxes had become a relic of past generations.